alielw/APS-NGS-day1-PM/README.md

 ## a.
 PRACTICAL ACTIVITY

 Make an index of the reference genome.
 You can run this command in interactive mode on Sharc.
+We need to load the bashrc file containing the path to bowtie2.

+        qrsh
+        source /usr/local/extras/Genomics/.bashrc
         bowtie2-build Heliconius_melpomene.Hmel1.dna.toplevel.fa.gz Hmel_db

 ## 2. Align RNA-seq reads to reference